Elderjs/plugins/packages/seo-check/README.md

 - [x] Meta description is less than than 120 chars
 - [x] Meta description is longer than 300 chars (sometimes things go REALLY wrong and this helps catch it.)
-- [x] Meta description includes ~20% of the keywords of the title tag. (useful in my experience.)
+- [x] Meta description includes at least one the keywords of the title tag.

 ### HTags

 - [x] h1 Exists on page
 - [x] only a single h1 per page.
-- [x] h1 has 10% of the words in the title tag
+- [x] h1 has at least one word from your title tag
 - [x] h1 is less than 70 chars
 - [x] h1 is more than than 10 chars
 - [x] H2 or H3 don't exist if an H1 is missing.